unsupervised-adult/karens-ips/slips_integration/README.md

    - Validate the SLIPS installation
    - Create a backup of the webinterface directory
    - Copy the ML Detector blueprint
-   - Apply patches to core SLIPS files
+   - Install pre-modified SLIPS core files with ML Detector integration

 ### Manual Installation